12 Best Florida Weekend Getaways for Solo Travelers, Friends and Families

 With miles of coastline, Amelia Island has lots of public beaches but Fernandina Beach and American Beach are some of the most popular.
 To see a historic fort and spend the day hiking, visit Fort Clinch State Park.
 If all the sightseeing has left you hungry, visit the award-winning Salt Restaurant, located inside the Ritz-Carlton Hotel.

-Fort Myers entices its visitors with nearly year-round sun, rich history and sandy beaches.
+Fort Myers entices visitors with nearly year-round sun, rich history and sandy beaches.
 The main downtown area, the River District, is full of historic buildings, shops, restaurants and bars.
 The first Friday of every month there is an Art Walk, with vendors selling jewelry, art and handmade goods lining the streets.

 One of the most popular attractions in Fort Myers is the Edison and Ford Winter Estates.
 These American inventors lived next to each other, and their homes and gardens are now on display.
 There is a corresponding museum that preserves their history and world-changing inventions.